-An admission interview, although not required, is encouraged by the also allows admission representatives to learn more about students' interests and goals.
+An admission interview, although not required, is encouraged by the Office of Undergraduate Admission for students applying to Bentley.
+It is a prime opportunity for students to learn more about Bentley on an individual basis and can be conducted in person or virtually.
+An interview also allows admission representatives to learn more about students' interests and goals.
 Information shared in the interview is taken into consideration by the Admission Committee.